epfl-ada/ada-2021-project-vivelesgc/README.md

 ## Organization within the team:

+**Everyone will work on building the theory, the code, the website, but each person is in charge of a department, and anyone has to come to him if any question arises while working for his department.**

-- Arthur is in charge of the graphs visualisation
+- Arthur is in charge of the graphs visualisation's department
-- Paul is in charge of the sentiment analysis
+- Paul is in charge of the sentiment analysis' department
-- Fadel is in charge of building the theory which will be implemented
+- Fadel is in charge of theory's department
-- Yannick is in charge of building the interactive website
+- Yannick is in charge of the interactive website's department.